Mohs scale

-"In the same year (1812) MOHS was employed as a professor at the Joanneum and published the first part of his work Attempt at an elementary method for the natural-historical recognition and determination of fossils [sic], in which the well-known hardness scale was set up.") it is one of several definitions of hardness in materials science, some of which are more quantitative.

 The method of comparing hardness by observing which minerals can scratch others is of great antiquity, having been mentioned by Theophrastus in his treatise On Stones, c.
 300 BC, followed by Pliny the Elder in his Naturalis Historia, c.
 AD 77.
 The Mohs scale is useful for identification of minerals in the field, but is not an accurate predictor of how well materials endure in an industrial setting.

 Reference minerals

+Mohs scale along the horizontal axis matched with the absolute hardness of each of the Mohs reference minerals along the vertical.
+Notice that the vertical scale is logarithmic.

 The Mohs scale of mineral hardness is based on the ability of one natural sample of mineral to visibly scratch another mineral.
 Minerals are chemically pure solids found in nature.
 Rocks are mixtures of one or more minerals.